tommyzakhoo/autoregressive-part-1/README.md

 I was briefly exposed to time series analysis during an undergraduate econometrics class.
 I recently took a data science challenge that requires fitting an autoregressive model, which piqued my interest in the topic once again.

 In this project, I will be applying the so-called "Box–Jenkins method" to two real world datasets.

-I will briefly decribe the method.
-For a more in-depth and mathematical introduction, I highly recommend "<i> Time Series Analysis: Forecasting and Control, 5th Edition </i>" by George E. P. Box and Gwilym M. Jenkins et al.

-Alternatively, Wikipedia has a nice summary of the method with references. [(link to Wikipedia article)](https://en.wikipedia.org/wiki/Box%E2%80%93Jenkins_method)
+Before that, I will briefly decribe the method with an artificial toy dataset.

+For a more in-depth and mathematical introduction, I highly recommend "<i> Time Series Analysis: Forecasting and Control, 5th Edition </i>" by George E. P. Box and Gwilym M. Jenkins et al. Alternatively, Wikipedia has a nice summary of the method with references. [(link to Wikipedia article)](https://en.wikipedia.org/wiki/Box%E2%80%93Jenkins_method)
-I will generate a toy dataset to illustrate the so-called "Box–Jenkins method".
-Then, I will apply the same method to model two real world dataset.

-The writing here will be terse.
-For a more in-depth and mathematical introduction, I highly recommend "<b> Time Series Analysis: Forecasting and Control, 5th Edition </b>" by George E. P. Box and Gwilym M. Jenkins et al.

 ## Introduction to Time Series Analysis

-In this section, I have generated a set of data from a simple toy autoregressive model defined by the equation below.
+In this section, I will generate a set of data from a simple toy autoregressive model, defined by the equation shown below.
 The Python code to do this is simple and can be found here: [generate_data.py](generate_data.py).

 <p align="left">
   <img src="https://raw.githubusercontent.com/tommyzakhoo/autoregressive/master/example_ar3.gif">
 </p>

-In our model, time t is discrete.
-The variable X at time t depends on its value at time t-1, t-2 and t-3, plus an error term epsilon that is drawn from the standard normal distribution.
-The first three values of X at time t = 1,2,3 are set to zero.
+In this model, time t is discrete.
+The variable X at time t are positively related to its value at time t-1, t-2 and t-3 (these are known as lagged variables), plus an error term epsilon that is drawn from a standard normal distribution.
+The first three values of X at time t = 1,2,3 are initialized to zero.

-consisting of 30,000 data points in Python and
+The toy data consists of values for 30,000 time steps, the first 200 time steps is illustrated below using the Matplotlib package.
+Due to the positive relationship to previous values, a positive (negative) value of X tend to be followed by a positive (negative) one, until a big enough error comes by the break the trend.
+This give rise to the interesting "cyclic" pattern in the figure.

 <p align="left">
   <img src="https://raw.githubusercontent.com/tommyzakhoo/autoregressive/master/fig1.png", height="300">
 </p>

 ## Dataset 1 - Virtual Currency